 Yemoya International Artist Residency

-YEMOYA is one of five international artist residencies hosted by the Anitafrika Retreat Centre.
-The One week residency combines trans-disciplinary arts development with wellness practices for the holistic artistic growth of its participants.
-Founded in summer 2008 by d'bi.young anitafrika, YEMOYA’s intensive program focuses on the Spiritual, Mental, Communal, Emotional, Economic, Creative and Physical growth of its resident artists, using The Anitafrika Method.
+YEMOYA is one of three international artist residencies hosted by the Anitafrika Retreat Centre.
+The week-long residency combines trans-disciplinary arts development with wellness practices, for artists and non-artists.
+Founded in summer 2008 by D’bi Young, YEMOYA’s intensive program focuses on the holisitc growth of its resident artists, using The Anitafrika Method.

 Residencies are grounded in the nine foundational principles of the method: Self-knowledge, Politics, Orality, Language, Rhythm, Urgency, Sacredness, Integrity and Experience.
 YEMOYA International Artist Residency believes in global change through personal change.

-Included: Airport Pick-up & Drop-Off, Residency & Materials, Accommodation (two artists per room), Breakfast & Full Kitchen
+Included: Airport Pick-Up & Drop Off + Residency & Materials + Accommodation (two artists per room) + Food

-Not Included: Return Airfare, Travel Health Insurance, Lunch & Dinner
+Not Included: Return Airfare + Travel Health Insurance

 Application Deadlines are Ongoing throughout the year.
 Check Residency Calendar for the next upcoming retreat.